(The US in HAWAII, the PHILIPPINES and LATIN AMERICA in the 1920s – continued)

 Never before in the history of the world has a powerful nation assumed toward a weaker one quite such an attitude as we have adopted toward the Filipinos.
 I make this statement without thought of disparaging the admirable work which Great Britain has done in her colonies.

-Worcester boosted of the U.S. giving the Philippines "religious liberty, free speech and a free press."
-He wrote of a determined U.S. effort to break up slavery and peonage, something he claimed the "easy-going Spaniards" had never done.
-He wrote also of the all-Filipino legislature, which he described as a premature blessing from the United States, but a blessing nevertheless.
+Worcester boasted of the US giving the Philippines "religious liberty, free speech and a free press."
+He wrote of a determined US effort to break up slavery and peonage, something he claimed the "easy-going Spaniards" had never done.
+He wrote also of the all-Filipino legislature, which he described as premature but a blessing nevertheless.
 Worcester favored going slowly toward independence but he saw its eventuality.
 "Both of our great political parties," he wrote, "are committed to the policy of granting independence when the Filipinos are ready for it."

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.